Crispy golden brown chicken thighs resting on paper towels.

 • Oil for deep frying

-Place your chicken thighs into a large mixing bowl.
 Add the oil, paprika, garlic, salt, black pepper, vinegar, crushed seasoning cube, and all-purpose seasoning.
+Mix well until every piece is evenly coated.

 Raw chicken thighs in a mixing bowl topped with paprika, garlic, and seasoning, ready for marination.